wootencl/apidocs-v4/source/includes/_pharmacy_network.md

 }
 ```

-The In-Network Pharmacy Endpoint returns in-network pharmacies for a plan and
+The In-Network Pharmacy Endpoint returns in-network pharmacies for a plan.
-identifies them as retail or mail order pharmacies.

 | Endpoint               | HTTP Method | Description                                                              |
 |:-----------------------|:------------|:-------------------------------------------------------------------------|
 | /pharmacy/network/     | GET         | Get a list of pharmacies meeting certain search criteria                 |
 | /pharmacy/network/{id} | GET         | Retrieve the data for a specified pharmacy; the ID is the provider’s NPI |

-To use the In-Network Pharmacy Endpoint with a medicare member, use the Eligibility Endpoint
-to submit an eligibility request for a member using medicare_national trading partner id.
-Medicare members with Part D coverage will have pharmacy.is_eligible set to true and the
-pharmacy.plan_number will contain the member’s Medicare Part D plan_number.
-This number can be
-used to access the member’s benefits.
+To use the In-Network Pharmacy Endpoint with a Medicare member, you will need the plan number.
+This is the contract ID (ex.
+S1234) + Plan's Plan Benefit Package (PBP) Number PBP number (ex.
+001) concatenated together in that order.
+There are several ways to get this number.
+The plan number may be on the member’s insurance card.
+If not, you can use an NCPDP E1 eligibility check or PokitDok’s Eligibility Endpoint.
+With the Eligibility Endpoint, Medicare members with Part D coverage will have pharmacy.is_eligible set to true and the pharmacy.plan_number will contain their Medicare Part D plan_number.
+Note: Your NPI must be registered with Medicare to check eligibility.

 A list of pharmacies will be returned for a given location and radius.
-The search can also be filtered with a pharmacy name.
-Ex.
-All in-network Walgreens for a given area.
+The in-network pharmacy endpoint defaults to retail pharmacies.

+The response will include details about the pharmacy such as name, address, phone number, etc.

 The /pharmacy/network endpoint accepts the following parameters: